-If your budget is an issue, while freelance web development is a less secure option, it might be a cheaper investment.
+If your budget is an issue, while freelance gigs are a less secure option, it might be a cheaper investment.

-Freelancers in the United States and Canada charge an average of $65 to $70, per hour, for web development.
+Freelancers in the United States and Canada charge for development an average of $65 to $70, per hour.

 Freelance web developers in South America cost an average of $51 per hour.

-Freelance web development rates in Asia are among the most affordable in the world with an average cost of $49 per hour.
+Freelance rates in Asia are among the most affordable in the world with an average cost of $49 per hour.